3 Check your knowledge quiz

 False

-Transport is by boat, bus and car.
+Transport is by plane, boat and car.

 True